The Anarchy of Scheduling Without Money: Introduction

 \begin{paragraph}{Our Results} In this work we adopt the model of \citep{K14}.
 For the case of scheduling a single task \citet{K14} proved that the approximation ratio of any (randomized) truthful mechanism is at least $(n+1)/2$ and gave a mechanism matching this bound, where $n$ is the number of machines.
-When applied to many tasks, this mechanism immediately implies a $n(n+1)/2$ approximation ratio for the makespan objective.
+When applied to many tasks, this mechanism immediately implies an $n(n+1)/2$ approximation ratio for the makespan objective.
 In \cref{sec:PoA} we provide a (non-truthful) algorithm which performs considerably better than the best truthful mechanism; even the worst pure equilibrium/outcome of our algorithm achieves an optimal makespan, i.e.\ our algorithm has a pure PoA of $1$.
-If we run this algorithm independently for each job, we get a task-independent and anonymous algorithm yielding a PoA of $n$ for any number of tasks, which we show to be asymptotically optimal.
+Pure Nash equilibria constitute a very strong solution concept, that in general need not even exist, and they are also very desirable from a mechanism designer's perspective.
+For our algorithm we actually prove both existence of pure Nash equilibria and almost optimal performance guarantees for \emph{all} of them.\footnote{Clearly, pure equilibria are a refinement of mixed ones so, from the perspective of mixed Nash equilibrium analysis, our positive results can additionally be seen as an (almost) optimal Price of Stability guarantee (see also the discussion at the start of \cref{sec:PoS}).} If we run this algorithm independently for each job, we get a task-independent and anonymous algorithm yielding a PoA of $n$ for any number of tasks, which we show to be asymptotically optimal.
 Next, revisiting truthfulness, in \cref {sec:truthfulness} we also show that the mechanism inspired by the LP relaxation of the problem is provably truthful and achieves an optimal approximation ratio $1$ for the fractional scheduling problem of divisible tasks while providing an $n$-approximation when interpreted as a randomized mechanism.
 This almost matches the lower bound of $(n+1)/2$ for truthful mechanisms known from \citep{K14}.
 Finally, in \cref{sec:PoS} we briefly study the more optimistic objective of minimizing the makespan at the best possible equilibrium (instead of the worst one used in the Price of Anarchy metric) and show that the natural greedy algorithm achieves an optimal Price of Stability. \end{paragraph}